Irrelon/ForerunnerDB/readme.md

 The collection now contains an ascending index against the name field.
 Queries that check against the name field will now be optimised:

-	collection.find({
+	collection.explain({
 		name: 'Bill',
 		age: 17
 	});

-In that query example we test for a name that equals "Bill" and an age that equals 17.

-ForerunnerDB will utilise the index that most closely matches the query you are executing.
-In the case where a query matches multiple indexes the most relevant index is automatically determined.
+Now the explain output has some different results:

+	{
+		analysis: Object,
+		flag: Object,
+		index: Object,
+		log: Array[0],
+		operation: "find",
+		results: 128, // Will vary depending on your random entries inserted earlier
+		steps: Array[6] // Lists the steps Forerunner took to generate the results
+			[0]: Object
+				name: "analyseQuery",
+				totalMs: 1
+			[1]: Object
+				name: "checkIndexes",
+                totalMs: 1
+			[2]: Object
+				name: "checkIndexMatch: name:1",
+                totalMs: 0
+			[3]: Object
+				name: "indexLookup",
+                totalMs: 0,
+			[4]: Object
+				name: "tableScan",
+                totalMs: 13,
+			[5]: Object
+				name: "decouple",
+                totalMs: 1,
+        time: Object
+	}

+The query plan shows that the index was used because it has an "indexLookup" step, however we still have a "tableScan" step that took 13 milliseconds to execute.
+Why was this?
+If we delve into the query plan a little more by expanding the analysis object we can see why:

+	{
+		analysis: Object
+			hasJoin: false,
+			indexMatch: Array[1]
+				[0]: Object
+					index: Index,
+					keyData: Object
+						matchedKeyCount: 1,
+						totalKeyCount: 2,
+						matchedKeys: Object
+							age: false,
+							name: true
+					lookup: Array[12353]
+			joinQueries: Object,
+			options: Object,
+			queriesJoin: false,
+			queriesOn: Array[1],
+			query: Object
+		flag: Object,
+		index: Object,
+		log: Array[0],
+		operation: "find",
+		results: 128, // Will vary depending on your random entries inserted earlier
+		steps: Array[6] // Lists the steps Forerunner took to generate the results
+        time: Object
+	}

+In the selected index to use (indexMatch[0]) the keyData shows that the index only matched 1 out of the 2 query keys.

 In the case of the index and query above, Forerunner's process will be:

 * Query the index for all records that match the name "Bill" (very fast)
 * Iterate over the records from the index and check each one for the age 17 (slow)

-To speed up queries that use multiple fields you can create a compound index on those fields:
+This means that while the index can be used, a table scan of the index is still required.
+We can make our index better by using a compound index:

 	collection.ensureIndex({
 		name: 1,
 		age: 1
 	});

-With the compound index, Forerunner can now pull the matching record right out of the hash table without doing a data scan which is very very fast.
+With the compound index, Forerunner can now pull the matching record right out of the hash table without doing a data scan which is very very fast:

-Forerunner can provide you with details about how the query is optimised (called the query plan) and which indexes are used so that you can check if your indexes are setup and being utilised correctly.
-To see the query plan for a query use the explain() method:

 	collection.explain({
 		name: 'Bill',
 		age: 17
 	});

-The resulting object will contain information about the query:
+Which gives:

 	{
-		operation: name, // The name of the operation executed such as "find", "update" etc
+		analysis: Object,
+		flag: Object,
-		index: {
+		index: Object,
-			potential: [], // Indexes that could have potentially been used
-			used: false // The index that was picked to use or false if none },
+		log: Array[0],
+		operation: "find",
+		results: 128, // Will vary depending on your random entries inserted earlier
-		steps: [], // The steps taken to generate the query results and their execution times
+		steps: Array[7] // Lists the steps Forerunner took to generate the results
-		time: {
-			startMs: 0,
-			stopMs: 0,
+			[0]: Object
+				name: "analyseQuery",
+				totalMs: 0
+			[1]: Object
+				name: "checkIndexes",
+                totalMs: 0
+			[2]: Object
+				name: "checkIndexMatch: name:1",
+                totalMs: 0
+			[3]: Object
+				name: "checkIndexMatch: name:1_age:1",
                 totalMs: 0,
-			process: {} // A list of timed processes that ran during the query },
-		flag: {}, // An object with flags that denote certain execution paths
-		log: [] // Any extra data that might be useful such as warnings or helpful hints }
+			[4]: Object
+				name: "findOptimalIndex",
+                totalMs: 0,
+			[5]: Object
+				name: "indexLookup",
+                totalMs: 0,
+			[6]: Object
+				name: "decouple",
+                totalMs: 0,
+        time: Object
+	}

+Now we are able to query 100,000 records instantly, requiring zero milliseconds to return the results.

-Examining the steps array will provide you with the most insight into how the query was executed and if a table scan was involved or not.
+Examining the output from an explain() call will provide you with the most insight into how the query was executed and if a table scan was involved or not, helping you to plan your indexes accordingly.

+Keep in mind that indexes require memory to maintain hash tables and there is always a trade-off between speed and memory usage.

 ## Data Binding
 The database includes a useful data-binding system that allows your HTML to be automatically updated when data in the